brues-code/VanillaMinimapTracking/README.md

 - **`src/`** — a C++ DLL that injects into WoW.exe via the VanillaFixes loader.
   It hooks WoW's per-frame visible-object enumeration and the minimap render pipeline to draw extra blips and inject hover-tooltip text.
-It also registers a small Lua API (`MinimapBlip_Track`, `MinimapBlip_SetFocus`, etc.) that the addon uses.
+It owns the per-character config (lazy-loaded from `WTF\Account\<account>\<realm>\
+  <character>\VanillaMinimapTracking.cfg` on first API call after login,
+  written back on every toggle) and exposes a small Lua API + a custom `MINIMAP_BLIP_TRACKING_CHANGED` event.
-- **`MinimapBlips/`** — a companion WoW addon that puts the toggle button on the minimap, shows the category menu, and persists which categories you have enabled.
-The addon is just a UI on top of the DLL's Lua API; without the DLL, the addon does nothing and shows a chat warning.
+- **`MinimapBlips/`** — a companion WoW addon that puts the toggle button on the minimap and renders the category menu.
+It's a thin UI on top of the DLL's Lua API — no `SavedVariables`, no path knowledge.
+Without the DLL loaded, the addon shows a chat warning and does nothing.

-The two pieces ship together: the DLL provides the rendering and per-object tracking, the addon provides the UI.

 ## Categories